Counselling

 Recovery Roadmap

-6 Ps
+6 Ps of Counselling

-Counselling for Toxic Stress, Trauma and Complex Trauma weaves together psychoeducation, presence, pacing, practice processing and potential.
+Counselling for Toxic Stress, Trauma and Complex Trauma weaves together psychoeducation, presence, pacing, practice, processing and potential.

 Client Sheets